parity-js/light.js/README.md

 ```

 The keys are the Observables you are using in your dapp, each containing an object where:

 - `calls`: the underlying JSONRPC calls made.
 - `dependsOn`: means that the current Observable depends on other Observables, so it doesn't make any JSONRPC calls itself, and doesn't have a frequency.
 - `frequency`: the frequency upon which the Observable is called.
 - `subscribersCount`: the number of subscribers this Observable has.

 This output can of course be different on different pages of your dapp, if they use different Observables.

-### Rationale

-The rationale behind this is how the light client works.
-TODO finish this paragraph

 ## Notes about Implementation